 In 2012, he made an important career decision moving to New York City and immersing himself in the music mecca of the world.

 He soon began performing and recording with local artists and world renowned musicians in top-notch studios such as the legendary Avatar Studios and playing venues all over the city.

 Alex toured the US on the Guitar Gods tour 2014 opening for artists Yngwie Malmsteen, Bumblefoot (Guns ‘N Roses) and Gary Hoey.

 Alex is featured on the soundtrack for the Sundance Film Festival 2014 audience award winner documentary “Alive Inside”.

 On Summer 2015, Alex put together the duo – The Better Tones with also brazilian guitarist Alexandre Vaz.
 They have been playing venues all over New York City ever since.

 Also in 2015, Alex along with drummer Andrew Shonicker and bassist Marcos Varela put together the instrumental trio Jackie Chiles in NYC.
 In early 2016, they recorded their first EP – that will be released sometime next year, at the prestigious Mission Sound Studios in Brooklyn.
 The album was mixed and mastered by Bob Brockmann aka Bassy Bob and is available for streaming at their website.

-In 2017, Alex joined forces with Russian rapper/youtuber Fred King and began co-hosting the Youtube show Frea King Show and MusicSnake.
+In 2017, Alex co-hosted a couple of seasons of the Youtube music talk show Frea King Show.
 The show has featured many special guests, including Russian major artists Max Pokrovskyi, Andrei Knyazev (King and Fool, Kniazz), Noize MC and Gogol Bordello accordionist Pasha.
-It has become a hit in a short period of time with millions of views and many subscribers.
-There are plans of a tour across the USSR sometime next year.